Caring.com

 Though working with an estate sale company has its benefits, it isn’t the right choice for everyone.
 There are certainly some notable downsides to working with an estate sale company that need to be considered.

-While the actual estate sale process can be easier when working with a liquidator, sellers will need to do some legwork when it comes to researching and choosing a company.
-Because there is no national regulatory agency or certification standards for estate sale companies, consumers need to do thorough research to ensure that they choose a trustworthy and reputable service.
-Unfortunately, seniors who are less internet-savvy may fall prey to scams posing as legitimate estate sale services.
+• Not All Estate Sale Services are Legitimate: Because there is no national regulatory agency or certification standards for estate sale companies, consumers need to do thorough research to ensure that they choose a trustworthy and reputable service.

 Sometimes, seniors need accessible funds as soon as possible.
 In certain circumstances, waiting to sell one’s home through the traditional route simply is not an option.
 While estate liquidation is one way to access money quickly, it isn’t the only option seniors have for tapping funds from their estate.

-• Bridge Loans: Like reverse mortgages, bridge loans are short-term loans that use one’s current home as collateral.
-They’re typically used by individuals who find themselves in need of money while in the process of selling their current home and purchasing a new one.
-Bridge loans tend to have higher interest rates than other types of loans, so they may not be the best choice, but can provide some much-needed financial assistance for those who find themselves in a bind and who do not want to sell their home to an estate sale company.
+• Bridge Loans: These short-term loans are typically used by individuals who find themselves in need of money while in the process of selling their current home and purchasing a new one or moving to senior living.
+Bridge loans tend to have higher interest rates than other types of loans, so they may not be the best choice.

 How Do I Choose an Estate Sale Service?